Azure-Samples/chat-with-your-data-solution-accelerator/README.md

 ### About this repo

 This repository provides a template for setting up the solution accelerator, along with detailed instructions on how to use and customize it to fit your specific needs.
+This repository is created to provide an end-to-end solution accelerator for users who want to use natural language to query their data.
+The repo includes a well designed ingestion mechanism, best practises for deployment, and a support team for maintenance.
+This repository also helps in creating solution for ingesting multiple data types, and it uses the dataSources parameter which allows diffrent data types for ingestion, with a vision where with single front end you were able to use multiple backends with Azure, Openai or the custom back end.
+The simpler frontend of the chat-with repo seems to have streamlined the interaction with Multiple backend a lot.
 It provides the following features:

 * Chat with an Azure OpenAI model using your own data
 * Upload and process your documents